Search the site for a moth name or other keyword

 Pale Brindled Beauty

-Flight times of these two moths do not overlap :-
+Flight times of these two moths do not usually overlap :-